Blockage in Egypt’s Suez Canal threatens global maritime shipping

 A 400-meter long cargo ship that got stuck sideways in Egypt’s Suez Canal threatened global maritime shipping Thursday as around 150 other ships waiting to pass through the waterway got stuck waiting for the blockage to be cleared, according to the authorities.

 The Ever Given, a Panama-flagged ship that carries cargo between Asia and Europe, ran aground Tuesday in the narrow, man-made canal dividing continental Africa from the Sinai Peninsula.
-In the time since, efforts to free the ship using dredgers, digging and the aid of high tides have yet to push the container vessel aside.
+In the time since, efforts to free the ship using dredgers, digging and the aid of high tides have yet to push the container vessel aside, affecting billions of dollars worth of cargo.

+In a sign of the global turmoil the blockage has caused, the ship's Japanese owner even offered a written apology Thursday for the incident as well.

+“We are determined to keep on working hard to resolve this situation as soon as possible,” Shoei Kisen Kaisha Ltd. said.
+“We would like to apologize to all parties affected by this incident, including the ships traveling and planning to travel through Suez Canal.”

 Authorities began work again to free the vessel Thursday morning after halting for the night, an Egyptian canal authority official said.
 The official, who spoke on condition of anonymity as he wasn't authorized to speak to journalists, said workers hoped to avoid offloading containers from the vessel as it would be a dayslong effort to do so.